pzerger/cisspexamcram/Homework.md

 Homework for week 4 is:

 1. Take a practice quiz of Domain 4 questions (chapters 11 and 12).
+Review explanations of wrong answers.
 Record your score.

 **HOW-TO:** Learn how to create a custom practice quiz for a specific in the OSG online resources [HERE](https://youtu.be/_nyZhYnCNLA?t=1246)